 Past due bills, look out!
 One thing that gets a lot of people in trouble with their credit scores is a past due account.
 This is also known in the industry as a collection or a collection account.
 These collection accounts stay on your credit report for 7 years.

 That is bad enough as it is, but it gets worse.
 Let’s assume you have an outstanding five year old collection for $250 on a credit card.
 These past due accounts are usually sold off many times to different collection agencies that buy the debt for a fraction of what is actually owed and then they try to collect.
 This is one of the largest profit margin businesses going currently.
-If you buy a five year old $250 outstanding debt for $15, and then collect $30 of it, the collection agency has a 100% profit margin on that collection!
+Imagine buying a five year old $250 outstanding debt for $15.
+Then assume you collect $30 of it.
+The collection agency has a 100% profit margin on that collection!

 Certainly a person can do the right thing and make payment to the collection company if they really owe the money, but there is a catch.
 These items stay on your credit report for seven years based upon “date of last activity”.
 So when you make even a small payment, it is going to start the clock over on the seven year waiting period.
 This means that if you make a payment years later, suddenly this old collection is going to look like a brand new collection again and stay on for seven more years.
 And, most importantly, your credit score will fall quite a bit because the credit scoring algorithms will treat this as a recent collection account.

-I am not condoning the dismissal of outstanding bills, what I am suggesting is to work out issues like this ASAP, don’t just throw your hands up when talking to creditors and tell them, “I don’t care what you do, I am not paying the amount you think I owe.”
-You have to come to a solution, and you have to do it quickly, or you will pay for it later.
+I am not condoning the dismissal of outstanding bills.
+What I am suggesting is to work out issues like this ASAP.
+Don’t just throw your hands up when talking to creditors and tell them, “I don’t care what you do, I am not paying the amount you think I owe.”
+You have to come to a solution, and you have to do it quickly.
+Or you will pay for it later.